bowmnath/cis-452-f20/activities/week-15-security.md

 use the following sequence of cylinder requests:
 400 600 650 410 350 370 680

+If it is relevant, assume the disk head starts at location 390 and was last traveling right (in the positive direction).

 2. Give the order in which the requests will be satisfied using FCFS scheduling.
 How far must the disk head travel (in cylinders) to satsify the requests?